Nominations

 Nominators

-Prospective candidates for local government office must be nominated by at least two eligible electors from the election area where the person is seeking election.
+Prospective candidates for local government office must be nominated by at least two eligible electors from the jurisdiction where the person is seeking election.
 However, local governments with populations under 5,000 may require two or 10 nominators, and local governments with populations over 5,000 may require two, 10 or 25 nominators.
-A nominator must be eligible to vote in the jurisdiction as a resident elector or as a non-resident property elector.
+A nominator must be a qualified elector of the municipality or electoral area (or neighbourhood constituency, if applicable) where the candidate is running.

 To nominate a candidate for local office, a nominator must: